pmeinhardt/huck-up/README.md

 This will get everything set up and you're good to go.

+You might have to reboot your Pi for some changes to take effect, e.g. the HiFiBerry setup.

 ## Encrypting configuration files

 If you keep application secrets in your configuration files, you can use